cloudflare/pipelines-starter/readme.md

 # Cloudflare Pipelines

 This is the starter template for Pipelines, which let you ingest real time data streams and load into R2.
+This template lets you send data from a Cloudflare Worker, to a pipeline.

-* Clone this repository to get started with Pipelines
+* Clone this repository to get started with sending data from a Worker to a pipeline.
 * Review the [Pipelines developer documentation](https://developers.cloudflare.com/pipelines/) to dive deeper into how Pipelines Works

 ## Usage